 In contrast, the supports on our SoLuna copper farmhouse sinks (below) are copper rod TIG welded along the entire length of the support where it attaches to the apron and to the well of the sink.
 SoLuna copper sinks display superior craftsmanship, and thicker copper is evident—the result is a sink built to last a lifetime.

 The thickness of copper will have a significant effect on how well the sink wears over time.
 Thicker copper is especially important for kitchen sinks that see a lot of action and heavy use every day.
-So, always check the gauge when shopping for copper sinks.
+So, always check the gauge and weight when shopping for copper sinks.
 A thicker gauge will be more expensive at first, but it will outlast thinner copper sinks and prove its value through longevity.

 Copper Sinks Online has close to two decades of experience working with customers from across the globe that come to us for initial questions before their copper sink purchase, and because of our quality, knowledgeable service, they buy from us.

-What is interesting is how many phone calls and emails we receive from customers of Lowe’s, Home Depot, somebody selling sinks on eBay or another online competitor after they purchase a sink there.
+What is interesting is how many phone calls and emails we receive from customers of Lowe’s, Home Depot, somebody selling sinks on eBay, Amazon or another online competitor after they purchase a sink there.
 They come to us after they are unable to get answers to their questions – or even get somebody to respond to their problem.
 The last thing anyone wants is to buy something from a company who cannot really support or provide knowledgeable information and answers about the products they sell.

 Here is an example of a Home Depot customer coming to us for service and expertise a few months later:

-Subject: “Please help me”
+Subject: “Please Help Me”

 Message: “I bought this copper sink from home depot about 2 months ago, last night I notice a black spot on the left sink, I tried to clean with ketchup, and got all light color, no darker like the right sink, what should I do now?” — M. T., from CA